List of Maison Ikkoku episodes

+The anime television series Maison Ikkoku is based on the manga series of the same name by Rumiko Takahashi.
+The series consists of 96 episodes, three original video animation (OVA) episodes, and an animated film.

 The anime uses five opening theme songs and six closing themes.
 The first opening theme is "Kanashimi yo Konnichi wa" by Yuki Saito, used for the first 37 episodes with the exception of episode 24, which uses "Alone Again (Naturally)" by Gilbert O'Sullivan, although the previous opening takes its place in the English dub due to copyright issues.
 The opening theme that replaced the first opening in episode 38 is "Suki sa" by Anzen Chitai which was used until episode 52.
 The last two opening themes are "Sunny Shiny Morning" by Kiyonori Matsuo, used from episodes 53–76 and "Hidamari" by Kōzō Murashita for the remainder of the series.
 The first ending theme for the first 14 episodes is "Ashita Hareru ka" by Takao Kisugi, which was replaced by "Ci·ne·ma" by Picasso in episode 15 which continued to be in use until episode 33.
 In episode 24, that theme was replaced by "Get Down" also by O'Sullivan but same reason as before with the second opening theme.
 The second ending theme was replaced by "Fantasy" by Picasso in episode 34 which continued to be in use until episode 52.
 The final two ending themes are "Sayonara no Sobyō" ("Sayonara no dessan") by Picasso which was used for episodes 53–76 and "Begin the Night" by Picasso for the remainder of the series.